Editor’s note: This post was updated on Nov. 19, 2018

 Holiday shopping matters

-Holiday shopping is expected to rise 4.1 percent to $617 billion this year, and retailers are already pushing sales – a week before Thanksgiving.
+Holiday shopping is projected to rise 5.8 percent to top $1 trillion for the first time this year, and retailers are already pushing sales hard.

 As a general rule, online shopping will result in less carbon pollution because one delivery van filled with Hanukkah, Christmas or Kwanzaa gifts can replace hundreds of individual cars shuttling from one shopping center to the next.